 Stephanie J. Blumstein

 Stephanie J. Blumstein is a partner at A.Y.
-Strauss and a member of the firm’s Franchise Group.
+Strauss and Chair of the firm’s Franchise Group.

-Stephanie represents clients in multiple business sectors, and provides counsel to prospective franchisees and veteran franchise operators on a wide range of issues.
+Stephanie represents clients in multiple business sectors, and provides counsel to prospective franchisees, veteran franchise operators, and franchisors on a wide range of issues both in and out of court.
 Her franchise litigation experience includes matters involving breach of contract, unfair and deceptive trade practices, trademark and trade name infringement, fraud claims and business competition torts.
-She also advises clients through the franchise purchase process, including the review of franchise disclosure documents, the negotiation of franchise and area development agreements, lease negotiations, and sales and transfers.
+As part of her practice, Stephanie advises clients through the franchise purchase process, including the review of franchise disclosure documents, the negotiation of franchise and area development agreements, lease negotiations, and sales and transfers.
+She also works with existing franchisees and franchisors to address issues that arise during the franchise relationship.

 Stephanie has extensive experience representing clients in franchise and commercial litigation matters before state and federal courts across the country, as well as before arbitration tribunals, in alternative dispute resolution forums, and in private mediations.
 Clients look to Stephanie for effective, timely legal solutions in an ever-changing business landscape.